ibm-cloud-docs/openwhisk/openwhisk_pushnotifications.md

 {:screen: .screen}
 {:pre: .pre}

-# Using the Push Notifications package
+# Mobile push device events
 {: #openwhisk_catalog_pushnotifications}

 The `/whisk.system/pushnotifications` package provides you with the ability to work with a push service.